 Residents may not request to have another resident relocated.
-A resident's request to change their room may be considered subject to room availability; however, alternative resolutions (such as a facilitated conversation) may be required prior to approving a room change.
-If it is determined that a room change is required and neither resident is willing to relocate, one or both parties may be administratively moved.
+A resident's request to change rooms themselves may be considered subject to room availability; however, alternative resolutions (such as a facilitated conversation) may be required prior to approving a room change.
+If it is determined that a room change is required and neither resident is willing to relocate, both parties may be administratively moved.

-Cleaning in Suites and Apartments

-Residents are required to maintain their own bathrooms, kitchens, and common areas in suites, townhouses, and apartments.
+Cleaning in Suites, Townhouses, Apartments, and Rooms with Private Bathrooms Residents are required to maintain their own bathrooms, kitchens, and common areas in suites, townhouses, and apartments.
+This is also the expectation for traditional rooms with private bathrooms (i.e, New Residence and Eickhoff).
 It is recommended that residents develop a cleaning plan during their Shared-Living Agreement discussion at the beginning of the academic year.
 This plan should include regular cleaning of countertops, sinks, showers, floor, and appliances.
 It should also include regular removal of expired food items in refrigerators, freezers, and cabinets.

-Failure to adequately maintain may be considered a violation of the Behavioral Expectations of Residential Students and result in administrative action by the college.
+Failure to adequately maintain may be considered a violation of the Behavioral Expectations of Residential Students and result in administrative action by the College.

 Additional time required to clean a space after all residents have moved out may result in excessive cleaning charges billed to student's accounts.